AEW Revolution (2020): Reception

 The event was critically acclaimed, with the AEW World Tag Team Championship Match receiving overwhelming universal praise from both critics and fans, with some deeming it "one of the greatest tag matches of all time".
 Brent Brookhouse of CBS Sports graded the main event "B+" and wrote that Jon Moxley's AEW World Championship victory was an "iconic moment".
 Elsewhere on the card, the Page and Omega-Young Bucks was given a perfect score of "A+" and was described as "arguably the best match in AEW's short history", both Pac-Orange Cassidy and MJF-Cody were given a "B+" grade, the women's championship match between Nyla Rose and Kris Statlander received a "D" rating (the lowest of the card) and Hager-Rhodes was designated a "C+".
 John Powell, writing for Canadian Online Explorer's Slam!
 Sports section, gave the event a total rating of 9 out of 10, with the main event and tag team championship also both receiving a 9 out of 10 rating.
-MJF-Cody received a 8.5 out of 10, Rose-Statlander was given 6 out of 10 and Hager-Rhodes was rated 7.5 out of 10.
+MJF-Cody received an 8.5 out of 10, Rose-Statlander was given 6 out of 10 and Hager-Rhodes was rated 7.5 out of 10.

-Dave Meltzer of the Wrestling Observer Newsletter awarded the tag team championship match 6 stars, which is AEW's highest-rated match and the highest-rated tag team match in the history of professional wrestling, with Meltzer describing it as "the greatest tag team match in history".
+Dave Meltzer of the Wrestling Observer Newsletter awarded the tag team championship match 6 stars, which is AEW's highest-rated tag team match in the history of professional wrestling, with Meltzer describing it as "the greatest tag team match in history".
 The tag team match also won the Wrestling Observer Newsletter Pro Wrestling Match of the Year, Pro Wrestling Illustrated Match of the Year and Voices of Wrestling Match of the Year awards.
 The event was voted Best Major Wrestling Show of 2020.